hengvt/ProFLingo/README.md

 # ProFLingo

-This is the official repository for `ProFLingo: A Fingerprinting-based Copyright Protection Scheme for Large Language Models`
+This is the official repository for `ProFLingo: A Fingerprinting-based Intellectual Property Protection Scheme for Large Language Models`

 ## Installation
 ```